Roger Clemens' MVP Baseball: Gameplay

-Player Name Humor
+Player name humor

 While many of the fictional players in the game have names that are simply mutations of their real names (i.e. "Gaddox" and "Fieldman" are Greg Maddux and Cecil Fielder respectively), the game programmers appear to have had a bit of fun with some of them, poking fun at the names of some of the real players they are intended to represent.
 Some examples follow below: